Alison Lester

-Alison Jean Lester AM (born 17 November 1952) is an Australian author and illustrator who has published over 25 children's picture books and two young adult novels; The Quickstand Pony and The Snow Pony.
-In 2005 Lester won the Children's Book Council of Australia (CBCA) Picture Book of the Year for her children's book, Are We There Yet?: A Journey around Australia.
+Alison Jean Lester AM (born 17 November 1952) is an Australian author and illustrator who has published over 25 children's picture books and two young adult novels — The Quickstand Pony and The Snow Pony.
+In 2005 Lester won the Children's Book of the Year Award: Picture Book for her children's book, Are We There Yet?: A Journey Around Australia.
 Her books have been published worldwide.

 Early years and education

 Alison Lester was born in Foster, Victoria, Australia.
 She grew up on a farm overlooking the sea.
 She was educated at St Margaret's School in Berwick, Victoria, where she stayed as a boarder.
-She achieved a higher diploma in teaching at The Melbourne Teacher's College, where she trained as a secondary arts and crafts teacher.
+She achieved a higher diploma in teaching at the Melbourne Teachers' College, where she trained as a secondary arts and crafts teacher.

 Career

 Lester taught for a while before starting a family and writing.
 She was also an illustrator for 5 years.
 Her first book was published in 1986.

 Lester lives and works in South Gippsland, Victoria.
 She has a gallery and bookshop in Fish Creek.

 She visits primary schools as a guest speaker.
 Her picture books mix imaginary worlds with everyday life, encouraging children to believe in themselves and celebrate the differences that make themselves special.